- How is testicular cancer treated?

 The short-term risks of any type of surgery include reactions to anesthesia, excess bleeding, blood clots, and infections.
 Most men will have at least some pain after the operation, which can usually be helped with pain medicines, if needed.

-Effects of orchiectomy: Losing a testicle usually has no effect on a man’s ability to get an erection and have sex.
+Effects of orchiectomy: Losing one testicle usually has no effect on a man’s ability to get an erection and have sex.
 But if both testicles are removed, sperm cells cannot be produced and a man becomes infertile.
 Also, without testicles, a man cannot make enough testosterone, which can decrease sex drive and affect his ability to have erections.
 Other effects could include fatigue, hot flashes, and loss of muscle mass.
-These side effects can be avoided by taking testosterone supplements, either in the form of a gel, a patch, or a shot.
+These side effects can be avoided by taking testosterone supplements, either in a gel, a patch, or a shot.
 Pills are generally not reliable sources of testosterone.

 Usually men with testicular cancer are young and may be concerned that their appearance has changed.
 They may be dating and worry about a partner’s reaction, or they may be athletic and feel embarrassed by the missing testicle when in locker rooms.